Last Updated August, 2020

 - One of the most stylish hostels in Budapest is Wombats City Hostel (Király utca, 20).
-It has a central location, good selection of buffet food and a pool table.
+It has a central location, a good selection of buffet food, and a pool table.
 A bed in a shared room for 4-8 people goes for €9-12 per night.

 - Those who look for a quiet stay should look into Downtown Oasis (Károly körút, 24).
 Its owners created a hostel in a large apartment in a historic building just near the main Budapest synagogue.